Hands On 101

 2. Parse sample files

-The samples file contains JSON records.
-On this command, we are appending the Parsers configuration file and instructing tail input plugin to parse the content as json:
+The sample file contains JSON records.
+Run the following command to append the parsers.conf file and instruct the Tail input plugin to parse content as JSON:

 $ docker run -ti -v `pwd`/sp-samples-1k.log:/sp-samples-1k.log \